ocaml/ocaml.org/data/cookbook/database/caqti-ppx-rapper/00-caqti-ppx-rapper.md

                     end;
                     Lwt_result.return ())
   - explanation:
-      The error handling just match the result with `Ok` or `Error`.
-The `Lwt_result.bind` called by each `(let*?)` stop the chain of queries at the first error.
+      The error handling just matches the result with `Ok` or `Error`.
+The `Lwt_result.bind` called by each `(let*?)` stops the chain of queries at the first error.
 We just have to check the presence of error. `Caqti_error.show` can be used to convert the error into a text.
     code:
         with
         | Result.Ok () ->